-ExitAdviser would not be doing its job if, at this important junction in your life, it did not offer you a final chance to reflect on your choice.
+ExitAdviser (this website) would not be doing its job if, at this important junction in your life, it did not offer you a final chance to reflect on your choice.
 So that you can make the decision with, "your eyes wide open".
 And, to check that your priorities and reasons are right.

 What have you got to lose?
 What are the reasons to sell?